 The healthcare industry, in particular, collects, stores, and processes vast amounts of sensitive patient information, making the protection of personal data and privacy a top priority in the modern digital era [1].
-While the United Arab Emirates (UAE) is making strides in healthcare digitalization and adopting global best practices, the absence of a unified data protection framework equivalent to the GDPR poses significant challenges for hospital management systems (HMS) in the region.
+While the UAE is making strides in healthcare digitalization and adopting global best practices, the absence of a unified data protection framework equivalent to the GDPR poses significant challenges for hospital management systems (HMS) in the region.
 This gap creates uncertainties in compliance, especially regarding cross-border data transfers, third-party vendor management, and the protection of patients' privacy rights.
 The lack of clear regulations tailored to the UAE's unique healthcare landscape hinders the implementation of robust data protection measures, raising concerns about potential data breaches, legal liabilities, and the overall trustworthiness of healthcare institutions.
 Addressing these challenges is crucial for aligning the UAE's healthcare sector with international standards while ensuring the security and privacy of patient data in a rapidly evolving digital environment.

-This paper aims to explore the profound implications of the General Data Protection Regulation (GDPR) on HMS and the healthcare sector as a whole.
+© The Author(s) 2024.
+Published by BON VIEW PUBLISHING PTE.
+LTD. This is an open access article under the CC BY 1 License (https://creativecommons.org/licenses/by/4.0/).
+This paper aims to explore the profound implications of the General Data Protection Regulation (GDPR) on hospital management systems (HMS) and the healthcare sector as a whole.
 The GDPR, which came into effect in May 2018, was introduced with the overarching objective of protecting individuals' privacy by setting new, high standards for data protection across the European Union (EU) [2].

 The regulation grants individuals enhanced rights, such as the right to access their data, the right to have their data deleted, and the right to be informed about how their data is being processed.
-These provisions necessitate that organizations, including hospitals, adhere to stringent data protection requirements and maintain transparency in their data handling practices [2].
-Due to the sensitive nature of healthcare data, the intricate data flows within healthcare organizations, and the involvement of multiple stakeholders in healthcare delivery, ensuring GDPR compliance poses distinct and significant challenges for HMS [3].
+These provisions necessitate that organizations, including hospitals, adhere to stringent data protection requirements and maintain transparency in their data handling practices [2].Given the sensitive nature of healthcare data, the complex data flows within healthcare organizations, and the numerous stakeholders involved in healthcare delivery, achieving GDPR compliance presents unique challenges for hospital management systems [3].